Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Determination of the interfacial DMI strength from H field

-Although this is a standard method to determine the DMI strength, its main drawback is that it relies on the knowledge of the value of the exchange stiffness $A$, whose measurement is not trivial for ultrathin films.
-In a previous work on Pt/Co/oxide samples grown under the same conditions \cite{Chaves2019}, we obtained the best agreement between DMI values calculated with different methods using $A$=16~pJ/m.
-On the other hand, the exchange stiffness was found to be reduced to $A$=7~pJ/m for the GdCo layer.
+The main drawback of this method, no matter the strength of the $B_z$ field, is that it requires the knowledge of the value of the exchange stiffness $A$, whose measurement is not trivial for ultrathin films.
+In one of our previous works on Pt/Co/oxide samples grown under the same conditions \cite{Chaves2019}, the best agreement between the DMI value obtained from the $\mu_0 H_{DMI}$ field and Brillouin light scattering measurements was obtained using $A$=16~pJ/m.
+On the other hand, for the Pt/Gd$_{77}$Co$_{23}$/Ta stack, the best agreement between the DMI value obtained from the $\mu_0H_{DMI}$ field and from the Walker velocity, was obtained using $A$=7~pJ/m \cite{Chaves-PhD}.
 These are the values used in this work.
-The DW speed versus $B_{x}$ field curves are also shown in Fig. \ref{fig:Figure1} for the Pt/Co/M and Pt/GdCo/Ta samples.
+The DW speed versus $B_{x}$ field curves are shown in Fig. \ref{fig:Figure1} for the Pt/Co/M and Pt/Gd$_{77}$Co$_{23}$/Ta samples.
 The $\mu_{0}H_{DMI}$ fields and the interfacial DMI constants $D_{s}$ obtained using Eq.\ref{eq:HDMI} are reported in Table I.

-The DMI is extremely small in Pt/Co/Pt, but nevertheless sufficient to favour a N\'{e}el component of the DW magnetisation, giving rise to a small shift of the velocity curves for up/down and down/up domain walls ($\mu_{0}H_{DMI}$=16~mT).
-The presence of uncompensated DMI at the Pt/Co and Co/Pt interfaces (where we may expect same DMI strengths with opposite sign) points to the slight difference of the two interface structures.
+The DMI is extremely small in Pt/Co/Pt, but nevertheless sufficient to favour a N\'{e}el component of the DW magnetization, giving rise to a small shift of the velocity curves for up/down and down/up domain walls ($\mu_{0}H_{DMI}$=16~mT).
+The presence of uncompensated DMI at the Pt/Co and Co/Pt interfaces (where we may expect same DMI strengths with opposite sign) points to the slight difference of the two interface structures, a feature often observed, see e.g. Ref.~\cite{Je2013}.